RCI Front Skid Plate Install 5th Gen 4Runner

 Mounting Front Bolts on Skid Plate

-If you do not have the tube mount and bracket mentioned previously, the front of the RCI skid plate will sit about 1″ away from the recommended mounting point on the cross member.
+If you do not have the tube mount and bracket mentioned previously, the front of the RCI skid will sit about 1″ away from the recommended mounting point on the cross member.

 The recommended factory mounting point per the instructions is to mount to that tube mount bracket, so with the bracket gone, you need to add a spacer of your own.

 Instead of mounting this bolt to a bracket, there is a hole that goes straight through the cross-member.
-This allows you to slide the bolt all the way through and secure nut on top.
+This allows you to slide the bolt all the way through and secure the nut on top.

-If you don’t have anything laying around, go to ACE Hardware or Home Depot and find any 1″ spacer and if it’s not perfect, you may need to add washers to make up a 1/8″ or so difference.
+If you don’t have anything lying around, go to ACE Hardware or Home Depot and find any 1″ spacer and if it’s not perfect, you may need to add washers to make up a 1/8″ or so difference.

 Rear Bolts on Skid Plate

-If you are installing the transmission plate supplied from RCI Off-Road in addition to the front skid plate, you will need to leave approximately a 1/2″ of rear bolts unthreaded to allow the transmission skid plate to slide and lock into place.
+If you are installing the transmission plate supplied from RCI Off-Road in addition to the front skid plate, you will need to leave approximately a 1/2″ of rear bolts unthreaded to allow the transmission skid to slide and lock into place.

 Step 7: Check the fitment